Resilient-Labs/matching-card-bootcamp/README.md

 # Slot Machine
-This is a project for creating a slot machine.
-You start of with $1000 credits. you press the betting buttons to bet either $5 or $50. if you win, you win 10X your initial bet and it will get added to your total credits. there is a prompt telling you if you win or lose for every bet.

 This is a project for creating a matching card game.
 There are twelve cards that have 6 matching images.
 Match the images to win the game.
 A twist on this game is that you have lives that deplete by one for each incorrect match.
 When your lives hit zero, the cards flip over and your lives restart.
 The cards are randomized after each restart.

 **Link to project:**